Guvvala-Prasanth-Reddy/Neural-Networks/README.md

    - `testing_data_path`: the path to your kaggle testing data directory (audio files)

 2. Run `python -m MLP.training` from the top level directory.
-- How to address audio data?
 - A hyperparameter search will be started with Ray Tune; this will take a while.
-- After training is complete, a model with best validation accuracy will be saved to `models/trained_model`.
+- After training is complete, the best performing model will be used to generate a predictions file in `MLP/`.

-3. Generate predictions on your test data using the trained model: `python -m MLP.testing`.
-- A file will be generated containing kaggle predictions and saved as `kaggle_predictions.csv` in the top level directory.

 ### Train CNN